awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 + The DB instance must use AWS Managed Microsoft AD for SSIS authentication\.
 + The DB instance must have an associated parameter group with the `clr enabled` parameter set to 1\.
 For more information, see [Modifying the parameter for SSIS](#SSIS.ModifyParam)\.
 **Note**
-If you enable the `clr enabled` parameter on SQL Server 2017, you can't use the common language runtime \(CLR\) on your DB instance\.
+If you enable the `clr enabled` parameter on SQL Server 2017 or 2019, you can't use the common language runtime \(CLR\) on your DB instance\.
+For more information, see [Features not supported and features with limited support](CHAP_SQLServer.md#SQLServer.Concepts.General.FeatureNonSupport)\.
 + The following control flow tasks are supported:
   + Analysis Services Execute DDL Task
   + Analysis Services Processing Task